U.S. Fish and Wildlife Service is seeking project applications for $38 million in fish passage fish passage

 Fish passage projects reopen up travel routes for fish and aquatic wildlife.

 When rivers are fragmented by dams, culverts, or other diversions, they can become congested.
 These aquatic barriers have the same effect as roadblocks on a busy highway.
-Across the country over six million barriers are blocking transportation networks for fish and other aquatic wildlife.
+Across the country millions of barriers block transportation networks for fish and other aquatic wildlife.
 Fish passage projects help by finding blockages and either removing them or creating a detour that fish can use.

 Examples of previously funded projects:

-Since 1999, the program has worked with over 2,000 local communities, states, Tribes and private landowners to remove or bypass 3,400 barriers to fish passage and has reopened access to over 60,000 miles of upstream habitat for fish and other animals.
-In 2022, the Service’s National Fish Passage Program provided an initial $38 million Bipartisan Infrastructure Law Bipartisan Infrastructure Law
+Since 1999, the program has worked with over 2,000 local communities, states, Tribes and private landowners to remove or bypass 3,500 barriers to fish passage and has reopened access to over 64,000 miles of upstream habitat for fish and other animals.
+Since 2022, the Service’s National Fish Passage Program provided a $73 million Bipartisan Infrastructure Law Bipartisan Infrastructure Law

 The Bipartisan Infrastructure Law (BIL) is a once-in-a-generation investment in the nation’s infrastructure and economic competitiveness.
 We were directly appropriated $455 million over five years in BIL funds for programs related to the President’s America the Beautiful initiative.